eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

     *   - **Communication** |br|
           **speed**
-        - Fast
+        - Faster.
-        - Slower
+        - Slower.

     *   - **Reliability**
         - No Transport Layer reliability |br|
-          (could has DDS reliability)
+          (but it can have DDS reliability).
         - Transport Layer reliability |br|
-          (duplicated if DDS reliability is used)
+          (duplicated if DDS reliability is enabled).

     *   - **Port Forwarding**
-        - Require both sides of the communication |br|
+        - Both sides of the communication must have |br|
-          to have ports forwarded from the router. |br|
+          their ports forwarded from the router. |br|
-          Require internal and external port to coincide.
+          Internal and external ports must coincide.
-        - Require only server side of the communication |br|
+        - Only the server side of the communication |br|
-          to have port forwarded from the router.
+          must have its ports forwarded from the router.

 .. note::